VincentDirac/thtk-Unpack_All_in_One/thtk/README.thanm.txt

        when  necessary.
 Uncompressed textures (pre-TH19) are always composed, even if only to convert them to PNG.
 PNGs are only  composed  only  if there's  a  nonzero  offset, or there are multiple textures referencing the same image.
-Otherwise the file is copied directly, without  recom窶 pression  (-uu forces this behavior).
+Otherwise the file is copied directly, without  recom‐ pression  (-uu forces this behavior).
 JPEGs are never composed, but it shouldn't be necessary either.
 If a JPEG has  to  be  composed,  thanm will issue a warning.

 ANMMAP FILE FORMAT
-       Anmmap  files, which are added with the -m option, consist of two kinds of lines: control lines (which start with 窶!窶), and mapping lines.
+       Anmmap  files, which are added with the -m option, consist of two kinds of lines: control lines (which start with ‘!’), and mapping lines.

-       The file starts with 窶!anmmap窶 control line.
+       The file starts with ‘!anmmap’ control line.
 The rest of  the  control lines select the mapping that is being modified:

-       窶!ins_names窶
+       ‘!ins_names’
                Instruction names.
 This is the default mapping.
                Value: identifier

-       窶!ins_signatures窶
+       ‘!ins_signatures’
                Instruction signatures.
                Value: signature

-       窶!gvar_names窶
+       ‘!gvar_names’
                Global variable names.
                Value: identifier

-       窶!gvar_types窶
+       ‘!gvar_types’
                Global variable types.
-               Value: type (窶$窶 for integer, 窶%窶 for float)
+               Value: type (‘$’ for integer, ‘%’ for float)

        Mapping lines are always of form
              [key] [value]